Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 ### Alias selection

-If the Entry has an Alias you can switch between them using the alias dropdown.
+If the Entry has an alias, you can switch between them using the alias dropdown.

 ![Reorder Image Dialog](../../static/img/views_and_screens/high_level_view/alias_select.gif)

 ## Linking Entries

-To link an entry simply right click inside the entry or the group to want to link the entry to and select the **Add Entry** option.
+To link an entry, simply right click inside the entry or the group you want to link the entry with, then select the **Add Entry** option.

 This will open up the Entry Selection dialog where you can select entries or create new entries.